-Differential Accumulation
+Differential Accumulation and Dominant Capital

-Now, power is never absolute; it's always relative.
-For this reason, both the quantitative and qualitative aspects of capital accumulation have to be assessed differentially - that is, relative to other capitals.
-Contrary to standard political economy, liberal as well as Marxist, capitalists are driven not to maximize profit, but to "beat the average" and "exceed the normal rate of return."
+Now, power, we argue, is never absolute; it's always relative.
+For this reason, both the quantitative and qualitative aspects of capital accumulation have to be assessed differentially, relative to other capitals.
+Contrary to the claims of conventional economics capitalists are driven not to maximize profit, but to beat the average and exceed the normal rate of return.
 Their entire existence is conditioned by the need to outperform, by the imperative to achieve not absolute accumulation, but differential accumulation.
-And that makes perfect sense.
-To beat the average means to accumulate faster than others; and since capital is power, capitalists who accumulate differentially increase their power.
+And this differential drive is crucial: to beat the average means to accumulate faster than others; and since the relative magnitude of capital represents power, capitalists who accumulate differentially increase their power (to emphasize, capitalist power here relates not to the narrow neoclassical notion of market power, but to the broad strategic capacity to inflict sabotage).